chris15252/About-Me/README.md

-# About Me
+# Welcome to My GitHub!

-Thank you for stopping in and having a look at my GitHub!
-This repository serves as the starting point for looking through my profile as well as acting as a brief introduction to me and my experiences.
-The projects that are posted here are either my own original work in it's entirety or modifications of existing work with proper credit given to the appropriate sources.
-So, some are personal ideas and projects while others come from other sources, such as completed university projects.
+Thanks for stopping by and exploring my profile!
+This repository serves as both an introduction to my work and a starting point for navigating my projects.
+The code and content you'll find here are either my own original work or modifications of existing projects, with proper credit given where due.
+Some projects stem from personal ideas and experiments, while others originate from my academic and professional experiences.

+## A Note on My Work in the Defense Sector
-**Please note that some of my experience is in the defense sector where projects are strictly controlled to prevent incidental leaks of confidential/technical data.
-I will not post any project files for projects that are covered by an active NDA or contain export regulated technical data in accordance with ITAR export regulations.**
+Due to my experience in the defense industry, certain projects are subject to strict confidentiality regulations.
+Any work covered by an active NDA or containing export-controlled technical data (in compliance with ITAR regulations) will not be shared here.

-However, if I feel a project is interesting enough to warrant a write-up, I will create a mock-up that provides a general idea of what the project entails and how it was accomplished, but with false and incomplete information.
-With that said, though, you may notice that, at the moment, the repositories are barren and barebones.
-I will be actively working to remedy that by uploading projects as quickly as I'm able, and in the meantime, you may look over a brief summary of my experience below or find me on LinkedIn.
+However, if a project is particularly interesting, I may create a mock-up or write-up that provides a general overview of the concept and methodology—ensuring that all sensitive details remain protected.

+## What to Expect
+At the moment, my repositories may seem sparse, but I am actively working to upload and document more projects.
+In the meantime, feel free to check out a summary of my experience below or connect with me on [LinkedIn](https://www.linkedin.com/in/chrisalmoore).

+Stay tuned for updates!

 ## Education